How to Write an Event Planning Proposal (+Templates)

 It’s one thing to tell them what you can do, but giving them a real look at your past projects helps them imagine what you could create for them.

-And here’s a pro tip: make it ridiculously easy for them to take action.
-If you want them to book a meeting, embed your calendar directly into the deck.
-One click, and they’re scheduled—no back-and-forth emails, no hassle.
+If you want them to book a meeting, make it simple by embedding your calendar right into the deck.
+One click, and it's done—no back-and-forth emails, no friction.

 Where to find interactive event proposal templates?